ianuj03/breadware/Predictive Maintenance/README.md

 # Predictive Maintenance

-Identifying and notifying the faults in a machine.
+Identifying and notifying the problems in a working machine.

 ### Components:
 Name | Quantity